Stefan Rehn: Club career

 Rehn was born in Stockholm.
 After playing for a local club, he joined Djurgårdens IF from Stockholm.
 He made his debut in the senior team in the 1984 season.
 He was the Swedish football Division 2 top scorer in 1987.
 In 1988, he was part of Djurgården's Swedish Championship silver medal team and in 1989, he played in the 1989 Svenska Cupen Final loss against Malmö FF.

+In the summer of 1989, he joined English club Everton for a cost of about half a million pounds from Djurgården.
+Rehn started two games and made four substitute appearances for the Toffees.
+His debut in the league, came 16 September 1989 at Selhurst Park against Charlton Athletic, when Everton won 1–0.
+Then it was 14 October 1989 when Millwall came to Goodison and were beaten 2–1.
+Rehn came on midway through the first half to replace an injured Ian Snodin and was immediately shadowed by the Londoners' combative midfielder Terry Hurlock.
+By the hour Rehn was replaced by Graeme Sharp and this game would come to be Rehn's Everton watershed and he soon condemned as being too lightweight for the English game.

-In 1989, he joined English club Everton before returning to Sweden and IFK Göteborg in 1990 with which he won five Swedish Championships.
+In January 1990 he returned to Sweden and IFK Göteborg with which he won five Swedish Championships between 1990 and 1995.
 He then moved to Swiss club Lausanne Sports before rejoining his old club Djurgårdens IF in 2000, winning another Championship in 2002 before retiring.

 International career

-Rehn, whose parents are from Åland, received a call-up for the Sweden national under-18 football team but was ineligible to play until 1984 when he acquired Swedish citizenship.
+Rehn, whose parents are from Åland, received a call-up for the Sweden U18 national team but was ineligible to play until 1984 when he acquired Swedish citizenship.
 In total, he made eight U18 appearances (one goal) and 17 U21 appearances (three goals).

-Rehn made his international debut in a 1988 4–1 friendly win against East Germany national football team, a match in which he also scored his first international goal in the 58th minute.
+Rehn made his international debut in a 1988 4–1 friendly win against East Germany, a match in which he also scored his first international goal in the 58th minute.
 He played two matches in the 1988 Summer Olympics for Sweden.
 He was part of the UEFA Euro 1992 squad, but did not play.

-He was part of the Sweden team that finished third at the 1994 FIFA World Cup.
+He was part of the Sweden senior national team that finished third at the 1994 FIFA World Cup.